-With social media and blogs, there has been a rapid rise of online influencers that have gained huge followings and have become critical to the success of modern-day healthcare marketing campaigns.
+With social media and blogs, there has been a rapid rise in online influencers that have gained huge followings and have become critical to the success of modern-day healthcare marketing campaigns.

-Sure, being referenced in the local newspaper will drum up some interest, but not compared to businesses that craft their marketing tactics in a way that they are appealing to the masses.
+Sure, being referenced in the local newspaper will drum up some interest, but not compared to businesses that craft marketing tactics that appeal to the masses.

-With this in mind, we thought we would share with you the ultimate healthcare PR guide.
+With this in mind, here’s our ultimate healthcare PR guide.
 This article will cover:

 - The outcome of your public relations healthcare campaigns